 More at https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5569602/

-Yes, there is evidence that CBD can help some conditions.
-It is widely used to treat pain associated with inflammation, sleep disorders such as insomnia, and mental health disorders such as anxiety and PTSD.
+Yes, there is substantial evidence showing that CBD can help with a variety of conditions.
+It’s widely used to manage pain caused by inflammation, improve sleep for those with insomnia, and alleviate anxiety and PTSD.

-CBD has also been scientifically proven to help treat some childhood epilepsy syndromes, such as Dravet syndrome and Lennox-Gastaut syndrome.
-The FDA recently approved the first ever cannabis-derived medicine for these conditions, Epidiolex, which contains CBD.
+Moreover, CBD has been scientifically proven to treat certain forms of childhood epilepsy, such as Dravet syndrome and Lennox-Gastaut syndrome.
+In fact, the FDA has approved Epidiolex, the first cannabis-derived medicine containing CBD, for treating these conditions.

 Is CBD Oil addictive?